Carleton-DBOM-Research-Group/Building_energy_management_toolkit/README.md

 To be updated...

 ## Sample data, visuals, and reports
-Sample data is provided in the folder titled "sampleData" and sample visualizations from sample data are included in the subfolder titled "outputs" within the "toolkit" folder.
+Sample data are provided in the folder titled "sampleData" and sample visualizations from sample data are included in the subfolder titled "outputs" within the "toolkit" folder.
 Sample reports are also included in the subfolder titled "reports."